-For more information on social work accreditation, please visit https://www.cswe.org/Accreditation/Information/Frequently-Asked-Questions
+For more information about social work accreditation, please see: https://www.cswe.org/Accreditation/Information/Frequently-Asked-Questions

 Master of Social Work

 Tuition $775 per credit hour $200-$400 estimated cost of textbooks per course

-Before being considered for admission, degree-seeking students should schedule an application appointment with their personal Admissions Advisor to discuss the application requirements and process.
-Schedule an appointment here: https://online.regiscollege.edu/vcita-health-sciences/ .
+Admission Requirements Before being considered for admission, degree-seeking students should schedule an application appointment with their personal Admissions Advisor to discuss the application requirements and process.
+Schedule an appointment here: https://online.regiscollege.edu/vcita-all-programs/ .
 After your appointment, your Advisor will email you the application forms and link to Regis’ online application system, where you will submit the following forms and materials.

 1. Complete Online Application